mqfellow/distributed-qmanager/README.md

 #### Automatic Installation

 Generate the self-signed ssl for qm01 and qmr01 and upload it to s3.
 This is the automated ssl script that is based on the [Manual installation](https://github.com/mqfellow/distributed-qmanager/blob/master/self-signed-cert.md).
 The generation of ssl is created inside the [userdata](https://github.com/mqfellow/distributed-qmanager/blob/master/generate-self-signed-ssl-config.txt).
 Create a folder gen-ssl-config and download/use the [mq-install-east.sh](https://github.com/mqfellow/distributed-qmanager/blob/master/mq-install-east.sh).
 Modify it to use the [userdata](https://github.com/mqfellow/distributed-qmanager/blob/master/generate-self-signed-ssl-config.txt) to generate ssl.
 It will also upload it in s3.
 Once the file certs are uploaded, delete the stack using the [mq-delete.sh](https://github.com/mqfellow/distributed-qmanager/blob/master/mq-delete.sh) script.

+[dqmgr-userdata-local-self-signed-cert](https://github.com/mqfellow/distributed-qmanager/blob/master/dqmgr-userdata-local-self-signed-cert.txt) - Apply this userdata in [mq-install-east.sh](https://github.com/mqfellow/distributed-qmanager/blob/master/mq-install-east.sh) to create the east/qm01 stack that has the ssl configuration enabled.

+[dqmgr-userdata-remote-self-signed-cert](https://github.com/mqfellow/distributed-qmanager/blob/master/dqmgr-userdata-remote-self-signed-cert.txt) - Apply this userdata in [mq-install-west.sh](https://github.com/mqfellow/distributed-qmanager/blob/master/mq-install-west.sh) to create the west/qmr01 stack that has the ssl configuration enabled.

+The MQ servers should start with self-signed SSL enabled for both sender and receiver configuration.

 ### TODO